cirosantilli/linux-cheat/symlink.md

     ln -s a b
     [ -L b ] || exit 1

-#get path to which symlink points to
+##readlink

-Use `readlink`:
+Get path to which symlink points to:

     touch a
     ln -s a b
     [ `readlink b` = a ] || exit 1

-#Relative vs absolute
+##Relative vs absolute

 Symlinks can contain either relative paths or absolute paths: